FAQ Ð details of

 You may wish to try :

-www.buildstore.co.uk/ who do self build Mortages.
+www.buildstore.co.uk/ who do self build Mortgages.

 www.ecology.co.uk/ who lend on properties and projects that respect the environment,